ecschoye/idatt2502-project/README.md

 Read more about the envoirement here: https://pypi.org/project/gym-super-mario-bros/

 ## Problems statement
-FILL IN FINAL PROBLEM STATEMENT
+# ---- FILL IN FINAL PROBLEM STATEMENT ---REMOVE WHEN FINISHED

 ## Requirements
-Here are the requirements to run the project
+Here are the requirements to run the project:
+- Python >= 3.10.8
+- Preferably Make (For a easier setup of project)

 ## How to run
 The commands used for the project assumes that you have Make installed.
 If you don't have it, you will find the commands you need in the Makefile